Low-temperature structural instabilities of the halide double perovskite Cs$_2$AgBiBr$_6$ investigated via x-ray diffraction and infrared phonons: Results and Discussion

 \subsection{Dielectric Permittivity}

 The temperature dependence of the low frequency limit complex dielectric function:

-where $\epsilon_1$ and $\epsilon_2$ are its real and imaginary parts respectively, was extracted using Eqn.\ref{eq:Cap} and Eqn.\ref{eq:Loss} :

-from the dielectric capacitance and loss measured between 5~K and 300~K at a frequency of 50 Hz.
+where $\epsilon_1$ and $\epsilon_2$ are its real and imaginary parts respectively, was extracted from the dielectric capacitance and loss measured between 5~K and 300~K at a frequency of 50 Hz using Eqn.\ref{eq:Cap} and Eqn.\ref{eq:Loss} :

 The system was modeled as a capacitor in parallel with a resistor, where $\omega$ is the frequency, and $C$ and $R$ are respectively the measured frequency dependent capacitance and resistance. $A$ is the average area of the sample faces, $t$ is the distance between the faces and $\epsilon_o$ is the permittivity of free space.

 Changes in the crystal structure of a material may affect its dielectric response.
+Neutron scattering measurements have shown that the cubic-tetragonal structural phase transition in \cabb{} occurs before the soft optic mode frequency becomes zero suggesting the phase transition is weakly first order.\cite{zhang2025phonon} The Lyddane, Sachs, Teller equation relates the dielectric properties to the phonon frequencies, predicting that a complete collapse of the soft mode to zero frequency would be accompanied by a divergence in the permittivity.\cite{scott1974soft} With the soft mode frequency remaining finite an anomaly might be expected at the phase transition temperature.

-As shown in FIG.\ref{fig:50HzCap} the 120~K structural phase transition is present as a clear change in the slope in the real part of the dielectric permittivity and as a peak in its derivative shown in the inset.
+As shown in FIG.\ref{fig:50HzCap} the 120~K structural phase transition is present as a clear change in the slope in the real part of the 50 Hz dielectric permittivity and as a peak in its derivative shown overlaid as the orange curve.
+The slight hysteresis between warming and cooling (see FIG.\ref{fig:50HzCap}(d)) agrees with the assignment of a weak first order phase transition.
 Whereas anomalous behavior near 40~K is not readily visible in the real part of the dielectric response, a change of the slope is clearly observed in the derivative with respect to temperature.

-As displayed in the lower panel of FIG.\ref{fig:50HzCap}, the low frequency dielectric function was subsequently used to determine the low frequency reflectivity of \cabb{} using Eqn.\ref{eq:ComplexReflectance} in order to perform a Kramers-Kronig analysis on \cabb{} which will be described in detail below.
+As displayed in FIG.\ref{fig:50HzCap}(c), the 50 Hz dielectric function was subsequently used to determine the normal incidence reflectivity {\bf{R}} of \cabb{} via Eqn.\ref{eq:ComplexReflectance} by taking the magnitude squared of both sides.
+The reflectivity {\bf{R}} was then used to guide the low frequency extrapolation of the Kramers-Kronig (KK) analysis on \cabb{} which will be described in detail below.